-We all have our own tools and resources to help support us in these different areas.
-Part of taking care of ourselves is reflecting on our capacity and pre-existing physical, emotional, mental, lifestyle situation as we enter the rebellion.
-To do this we need to take Personal Responsibility and continuously 'track' ourselves; being aware of our tendencies in regards to:
+We all have our own tools and resources to help support us in these different areas of our lives.
+Part of taking care of ourselves is reflecting on our capacity and pre-existing physical, emotional, mental, economic and social situation as we enter the rebellion.
+To do this we need to take Personal Responsibility and continuously 'track'/monitor ourselves.
+We need to be aware of our tendencies in regards to:

 - How much work we take on within EXTINCTION REBELLION.
-XR is built on autonomy and holacracy (self organization and de-centralisation) so we get to choose our level of involvement. - The feelings, judgements, desires, and expectations we bring with us.
-How do we project these onto our fellow rebels. - The effect of societal conditioning on us.
-For example, the school system can instil in us the idea that there is always someone else in charge of our autonomy (we may carry negative associations around people in "leadership" roles) we need to own this, not be ashamed of it and not be dictated to by it. - Our privilege.
+XR is built on autonomy and holacracy (self organisation and de-centralisation) so we get to choose our level of involvement. - The feelings, judgements, desires and expectations we bring with us.
+How do we project these onto our fellow rebels? - The effect of societal conditioning on us.
+For example, the school system can instil in us the idea that there is always someone else in charge of our autonomy (we may carry negative associations around people in authority roles) we need to own this, not be ashamed of it and not be dictated to by it. - Our privilege.
 Getting to choose to engage in direct action/organising for system change is a privilege in itself.
-What other privilege do we have dependant on our gender, where we come from, our class, the different colours and shades of our skin.
-As people who live in a nation that has accumulated wealth and resource through violence and oppression, how do we grieve this, sit with this and continue to bring awareness into our lives and actions. - Get to know your 'edges'.
+What other privilege do we have dependant on our gender, where we come from, our class, the different colours and shades of our skin?
+As people who live in a nation that has accumulated wealth and resource through violence and oppression, how do we grieve this, sit with this and continue to bring awareness into our lives and actions? - Get to know your 'edges'.
 Where do you struggle?
 Where are you afraid?
-Then you can make an informed decision on how/when to challenge yourself - Get confident in your NOs and slow down your YESs.
+This self-reflection allows you to make an informed decision on how/when to challenge yourself. - Get confident in your NOs and slow down your YESs.
 It can be easy to get swept up in the moment.
 Take your time, say you'll think about it.
 No rush!
 You'll be more sustainable if you are realistic about what you can take on. - Don't be ashamed if you do take on too much.
 Instead, let someone else know you anticipated being able to do more, and give the task back to the group or get someone else to do it.